-The qualification is the equivalent to a GCSE and is awarded as a Pass, Merit or Distinction at either level 1 or level 2 with a Distinction also awarded at level 2.
-With the exception of unit RO41, which is examined, units are teacher assessed and externally moderated with an overall grade awarded for the qualification upon completion of the four units.
-Students' evidence for assignments will include group presentations, individual portfolios. participation in practical activities, witness statements from work place employers and written accounts/ research.
+The aualification is the equivalent to a GCSE and is awarded as a Pass.
+Merit or Distinction at either level 1 or level 2 with a Distinction also awarded at level 2.
+With the exception of one of the mandatory units, which is examined, units are teacher assessed and externally moderated with an overall grade awarded for the qualification upon completion of the three units.
+Students' evidence for assignments will include group presentations, individual portfolios, participation in practical activities, witness statements from work place employers and written accounts/ research Students must be able to work independently, in aroups and must be able to meet deadlines